 CSCI 4118 (3) Software Engineering for Scientists

 Learn the core principles of software engineering to develop scientific software that is robust and reproducible.
-This class targets quantitative scientists in any disciple who have programming skills (any language) and want to use software to further their research.
+This class targets quantitative scientists in any discipline who have programming skills (any language) and want to use software to further their research.
 We cover version control, testing, benchmarking, data structures, algorithms, and pipelines.
 Instructor approval is required for CS majors and CS minors.

 Equivalent - Duplicate Degree Credit Not Granted: CSCI 6118